9 Frequently Asked Questions About Vision Health

 • Use ergonomic seating and maintain an appropriate distance from the screen.

-8) What Are UV Rays and How Can They Cause Damage to Your Eyes?
+8) What Are UV Rays?
+How Can They Cause Damage to Your Eyes?

 UV rays are a type of electromagnetic radiation from the sun.
 Prolonged exposure to UV rays can damage various parts of the eye, leading to conditions such as: